Live Workshop: Cancer Food Confidence Feb 19, 20, 21

 In my ongoing quest to empower our community with knowledge and tools to prevail over cancer, I turn my focus to one of nature's most potent gifts: green tea.
-Revered for centuries for its healing properties, green tea has emerged as a beacon of hope in the realm of cancer prevention.
+Revered for centuries for its healing properties, green tea has emerged as a beacon of hope in cancer prevention.
 Join me as I delve into the science behind green tea's anticancer benefits and explore how integrating this miraculous beverage into our daily routine can fortify our defenses against this formidable adversary.

-Green Tea: The Antioxidant Powerhouse
+Green Tea: The Cancer Antioxidant Powerhouse

 At the heart of green tea's anticancer prowess lies its rich concentration of antioxidants, particularly catechins.
 Epigallocatechin-3-gallate (EGCG), the most abundant and powerful catechin in green tea, has been extensively studied for its ability to neutralize harmful free radicals and reduce oxidative stress, a precursor to cancer development.
 By incorporating green tea into our diets, we harness these antioxidants' protective effects, potentially lowering our risk of cancer initiation and progression.